Dalton station (Louisville and Nashville Railroad)

-The Western and Atlantic Depot is a historic Western and Atlantic Railroad train depot in Dalton, Georgia.
+The Western and Atlantic Depot is a historic Western and Atlantic Railroad (W&A) train depot in Dalton, Georgia.
 It was built in 1852 in the Greek Revival style.
 The building is the oldest surviving commercial structure in Dalton and is a "fine example" of depot architecture in Georgia in the mid-1800s.
 It served as both a freight and passenger station.